DangerCove/dangercove.com/source/about/index.markdown

 Danger Cove makes apps that aim to improve productivity, make awesome technology accessible _and_ bring endless joy to everyone who uses them.

-We've been around since October of 2011 and currently reside in the wonderful city of Leiden in The Netherlands.
+We've been around since October of 2011 and currently reside in the wonderful city of Utrecht in The Netherlands.

 <div class="row">
   <div class="span4">